Looking for an amazing Fuzhou itinerary?

 For your last day in the city, why not get out of the concrete jungle and back into nature?
 You can do just that in Fuzhou Natural Forest Park, one of the 10 national forest parks in China.

-Also known as the Fuzhou Botanical Garden, this is a place of soaring mountains, rushing waterfalls, and wildlife, the perfect place to destress from the busyness of the city.
+Also known as the Fuzhou Botanical Garden, this is a place of soaring mountains, rushing waterfalls, and wildlife.
+It’s the perfect place to destress from the busyness of the city.

 The park stretches over 860 hectares (2,125 acres) and offers lots of chances for great photo ops.
 Entry into the park is free, but you should also think about seeing the World of Birds section or go sledding, which will both incur a fee.